How to remove viruses and malware from Mac

 What is malware

 The term “malware” is a broad term for all unwanted intrusions.
 Although used interchangeably, it’s not synonymous with the term “virus” because the latter is only a model of distribution, i.e., how an app self-replicates.
-Here are common types of malware you can encounter on Mac:
+Common types of malware you can encounter on Mac are download managers, backdoor infections, spyware, keyloggers, botnet, Trojans, ransomware, and potentially unwanted apps (PUAs).

-How to find and remove viruses from Mac
+How to remove malware and viruses from Mac

 How to clean malware from Mac manually: